S0urceror/MSX-USB/README.md

 ## USB HID Keyboard
 The Usb Keyboard driver connects to Unapi Usb driver and hooks itself to H.CHGE.
 From that moment on it replaces your trusted MSX keyboard by a shiny new USB Keyboard.
 Or a wireless one if you have inserted the appropriate Logitech receiver.

-## USB Ethernet
+## USB CDC ECM Ethernet
-The USB Ethernet driver is finished.
+The USB CDC ECM Ethernet driver is finished.
 It uses the Unapi USB and conforms to the Unapi Ethernet standard.
 Internestor Lite can now connect and use your USB Ethernet device.
 Please note that currently we only support USB CDC ECM.
 Make sure your Ethernet device supports this.

 All USB Ethernet devices built around the **RTL8153** chipset support USB CDC ECM.
 They usually cost around 20 euro.

+## USB Storage
+A low level USB driver is created to connect to storage devices like thumb drives, portable hard disks, etc.

+## USB Hub
+The USB Hub driver will interrogate an USB Hub and all devices connected to it.

-# Installation instructions / downloads
+# Installation instructions
 Check [this page](INSTALL.md) for installation instructions and links to the various binaries that have been developed.

+# Build your own (DIY)
+Check [this page](DIY.md) for information on how to make the PCB, program the CPLD device, flash the ROM, etc.

 # Collaboration
 Do you want to help with the development of MSX USB?
 Write drivers for other devices?
 Or contribute in other ways?